suit-wg/suit-update-management/draft-ietf-suit-update-management.md

 * -2: Beta
 * -3: Alpha

 This allows these releases to compare correctly with final releases.
-For example, Version 2.0, RC1 should be lower than Version 2.0.0 and higher than any Version 1.x.
+For example, Version 2.0, RC1 is lower than Version 2.0.0 and higher than any Version 1.x.
 By encoding RC as -1, this works correctly: \[2,0,-1,1\] compares as lower than \[2,0,0\].
 Similarly, beta (-2) is lower than RC and alpha (-3) is lower than RC.

 For example: